-With winter bugs doing the rounds, patients are reminded that antibiotics don’t work against viruses that cause colds, most coughs and sore throats.
+Winter is the prime season for bugs and viruses to spread but patients are reminded that antibiotics don’t work against viruses that cause colds, most coughs and sore throats.

 Plenty of rest, drinking lots of fluids and over the counter remedies from your pharmacist should soon put you back on the road to recovery.

 But despite this sound self-care advice, many of us may be tempted to visit the GP with our sniffles and coughs.
 Indeed 44% of all people who visit the GP suffering from a cold or flu want or think they need antibiotics.

 Antibiotics are important medicines used to treat infections caused by bacteria.
 Winter conditions, such as cold and flu, are viruses and therefore cannot be treated by antibiotics.